Your essential guide to this year’s British & Irish Lions tour to South Africa

 Who is the 2021 Lions tour captain?

-Rugby’s most-capped player, Alun Wyn Jones, will captain the 2021 Lions.
+Rugby’s most-capped player, Alun Wyn Jones, was named as captain of the 2021 Lions.

 Wales lock Jones made his Test debut in 2006 and has played 148 times for his country.
 He has also played in nine successive Tests for the Lions on the 2009, 2013 and 2017 tours to South Africa, Australia and New Zealand respectively – the first player to do so in the professional era.